Vost3/ICompileCpp/docs/README.md

 ### Usage with Visual Studio Code
-For upload your files when its saved use the excellent extension of @liximo `SFTP` For compile current file create a tasks.json within your project directory.
+For upload your files when its saved use the excellent extension of @liximo `SFTP`.<br />
+For compile current file create a `tasks.json` within your project directory.<br />
 ```json
 {
     "version": "2.0.0",